-Michael Bunce is Course Leader for the Masters in Global Learning Futures at the University of East London and Curriculum Development and Enhancement Lead within the school of Arts and Creative Industries at UEL.
+Michael Bunce is course leader for the Masters in Global Learning Futures and curriculum development and enhancement lead within the school of Arts and Creative Industries.

 He is engaged in practice and research as a teacher and curriculum innovator, educational technology developer, composer and music producer, and interdisciplinary arts practitioner.